top of page

 Special Needs

-Some dogs become stressed when they are surrounded by a group of other dogs, and other dogs have medical or health issues.
-If your dog has any special circumstances or issues, ask if the dog walker has ever worked with another dog with similar issues.
+Some dogs become stressed when they are surrounded by other dogs, have medical or health issues.
+If your dog has any special circumstances

 bottom of page